-40 Years Ago: Hawkwind Release ‘Doremi Fasol Latido’
+45 Years Ago: Hawkwind Make a Change on ‘Doremi Fasol Latido’

 Formed in 1968, Hawkwind began life playing blues-based rock and roll.
 That path didn't last long as the band began to stretch the boundaries of their approach, ultimately hitting on a winning formula.
 Combining hard-charging rock and roll and spaced-out psychedelia, Hawkwind created their own signature sound, forever to be known as "space rock."
 While that's selling the beast a little short, the tag sticks to this day.

-That album, ‘Doremi Fasol Latido,’ kicks off with the supercharged riff monster ‘Brainstorm’ which pummels the listener for close to twelve minutes.
+Their third album kicks off with the supercharged riff monster "Brainstorm," which pummels the listener for close to 12 minutes.
 It delivers a proto-punk like urgency while gliding skyward the entire drive.
 This song, possibly more than any other, displays the Hawkwind style full on.
-As ‘Brainstorm’ flows seamlessly into the next track, ‘Space Is Deep,’ we are off on a mellower part of the trip.
+As "Brainstorm"flows seamlessly into the next track, "Space Is Deep," we are off on a mellower part of the trip.
 Synths flutter alongside driving acoustic guitars while we learn that "Space is dark, it is so endless / When you're lost it's so relentless."
 The song floats in that deep space until the band kicks in full steam ahead.